The name Jemal debuted in the U.S. baby name data in 1968:

 - 1967: unlisted

 In fact, it was the top debut name of 1968.
-The next year, it became one of the highest-hitting one-hit wonders in the top 1,000 — the very highest for boys, if you ignore the glitch-name Christop.
+The next year, it became one of the highest-charting single-appearance baby names in the U.S. top 1,000 — the very highest for boys, if you ignore the glitch-name Christop.

 So what was the influence?